neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 #### *Textual description*

-“*EMG was recorded from the **flexors of the lower arm close to the elbow** using a **bipolar montage** with **one channel**.
+"*EMG was recorded from the **flexors of the lower arm close to the elbow** using a **bipolar montage** with **one channel**.
 A pair of two electrodes was **placed 20 mm apart** where the **center of the pair was placed at 50 % on the line between the posterior crista of the acromion and the olecranon at 2 finger widths lateral to the line.** The **orientation of the electrode pair was aligned in parallel with the fiber orientation** of the muscle..
-The third **ground electrode** was placed on the medial bony landmark of the elbow.”*
+The third **ground electrode** was placed on the medial bony landmark of the elbow."*

 #### *Proposed machine-readable metadata in a JSON or TSV file*